Lyapunov coefficients for monodromic tangential singularities in Filippov vector fields: A General Property of Involutions

 \section{A General Property of Involutions}

 This section is devoted to prove a general property for pair of involutions.
-First, we recall the usefull {\it Fa\'{a} di Bruno's Formula} for higher derivatives of a composite function (see \cite{J})
+First, we recall the useful {\it Fa\'{a} di Bruno's Formula} for higher derivatives of a composite function (see \cite{J})

 where $B_{l,m}$ denotes the partial Bell polynomials as defined in \eqref{bell}.

 Theorem \ref{teo:oddindex} is a direct consequence of the following property of involutions:

 \begin{proposition} Let $\varphi,\psi:I\rightarrow \R$ be $C^{2\ell+1}$ involutions around $0.$ If $\varphi(0)=\psi(0)$ and $\varphi^{(i)}(0)=\psi^{(i)}(0)$ for $i=1,2\ldots,2\ell,$ then $\varphi^{(2\ell+1)}(0)=\psi^{(2\ell+1)}(0).$ \end{proposition}